Mary C. Ames: After the Civil War

 From 1866 to 1869, Ames resided in Washington, D.C. doing regular work in the way of "Women's Letters from Washington" for the New York Independent.
 In the spring of 1866, Ames wrote from Washington her first letter to the Independent.
 From then on, few weeks passed during the congressional sessions that she did not contribute to that journal.
 "A Woman's Letter from Washington" was significant of refined culture, strong in political characterization, and was apt to photograph pretty clearly politicians, parties, and principles for the delectation of the reading public.
 In brief, these letters treated topics of thought rather than the mere surfaces of things.
 The years that Ames passed at the national capital were to her varied, eventful, rich in experiences.
 Her first sustained work there comprised seven newspaper letters each week.
 She passed long mornings in the ladies' gallery of the Senate or of the Hall of Representatives.
 Nothing about her, not even a scrap of a note-book or pencil, indicated the professional listener.
 The letters being of an editorial rather than of a reportorial nature, did not require her to appear in the outward idle of a correspondent.
 Returning to her rooms, she sent the long letters and telegraphic matter by a messenger who came for them.
 In the evening, she held herself free to receive friends, or for social engagements.
-In her parlors might have been found the most eminent men of the day.
+In her parlours might have been found the most eminent men of the day.
 The esteem in which Ames' work was held was indicated in two impromptu notes written in the Senate Chamber by Charles Sumner.
 One of these bears no date save that of the day of the week.
 Written at his desk and handed by a page to Ames in the ladies' gallery.
-That trust was fulfilled, and for the years following this date to that of his death the honored Massachusetts Senator and Ames were warm personal friends.
+That trust was fulfilled, and for the years following this date to that of his death the honoured Massachusetts Senator and Ames were warm personal friends.